augustodossantosti/baseapp/README.md

 By default the application offers three profiles: dev, test and prod.
 Test profile uses embedded database H2 and others use Oracle.

+There is also support for MongoDB.
+For that use the <i>mongodb</i> branch instead.

 To run the app via terminal: mvn spring-boot:run -P[profile]

 If a profile is not specified the test profile is used.